donutdiego/bigquery-chiago-taxi/README.md

 Overall, I can conclude that the model has some predictive power, but there is definitely room for improvement.
 Expanding the date range of the training data, adding new features, or trying more complex modeling techniques could help to improve the model's accuracy and predictive power.

 This project demonstrates how BigQuery can be used to build predictive models for taxi trip costs, and highlights some of the challenges and limitations of linear regression models.
-By continuing to refine the model and improve the understanding of taxi trip costs, I can help taxi companies to optimize their pricing strategies, reduce costs, and provide better experiences for customers.